ErickNyagilo/Zeraki_Assesment/README.md

 # Zeraki_Assesment
-This an assestment task from Zeraki.
-You can fing the questions [here] 👋
+This an assesment task from Zeraki Learning.
+You can find the questions [here] 👋

 <br />